How To Start A Motorcycle In Below Freezing Temperatures

 If your motorcycle has a chain, the chain also becomes stiff and less flexible and may become susceptible to breaking if not properly lubricated.
 It’s important to check the status of your chain before going for a ride in the winter.

-The batteries on motorcycles also slowly decrease voltage over time in freezing temperatures.
-There are a few reasons this happens.
-The first being that most people don’t use their motorcycle near as much during the winter months and therefore are not exercising the battery’s capacity.
+The batteries on motorcycles also slowly decrease in voltage over time in freezing temperatures.
+There are a few reasons why this happens, the first being that most people don’t use their motorcycle near as much during the winter months and therefore are not exercising the battery’s capacity.
 This also causes a phenomenon called parasitic drain which means poorly grounded wires are slowly discharging the battery.

-A motorcycle engine requires more power to start in the freezing temperatures because of the thickened oil and a cold battery sometimes can’t supply the amperage required to get the engine started.
-If you’re curious about whether or not a motorcycle battery can freeze, see my article here.
+A motorcycle engine requires more power to start in the freezing temperatures because of the thickened oil.
+Additionally, a cold battery sometimes can’t supply the amperage required to get the engine started.
+If you’re curious about whether or not a motorcycle battery can freeze, see my other article by clicking here.

 The oil inside the engine becomes thickened due to the extremely cold temperatures.
 The colder it gets, the thicker the oil gets which makes it lose it’s viscosity.
 A motorcycle engine may struggle circulating thick oil which can cause starting issues.